Updated: 3 days ago

 Now try this interesting trick yourself to learn.

 Set your camera to its widest aperture first ( its lowest F stop number).
 Say for example, if your lens is a Fixed Prime 40mm f2 to f22, then its widest aperture is at f2.
 Now, bring an object into focus.
 You will notice that the background and surroundings of that object is blurred (the bokeh effect).
-Now, without changing the focus on that object, start going up the on F stop number.
+Now, without changing the focus on that object, start going up on the F stop number.
 From F2 to say 2.8, 4, 5.6., 8.. upto its maximum F stop number i.e. f22 of your lens.
-You will notice that as & when you started increasing its F stop number, the area surrounding that object also gradually started coming in focus.
-Meaning, the coverage area of your lens increases with its F stop number.
+You will notice that as & when you started increasing its F stop number, the area surrounding that object also gradually starts coming in focus.
+Meaning, in focus area in your frame starts increasing beyond the original subject in focus as F stop number increases.